 - Difficulty: Moderate

-- Distance: 6 mile loop
+- Distance: 5.6 mile (9 km) loop

-- Elevation Gain: 1,512 feet
+- Elevation Gain: 1,489 feet (454 m)

 23. Sand Dunes National Park: High Dune Loop

 Note * The sand can be as hot as 150° in the summertime.
 Chris wore only water shoes for this hike and regretted that decision the whole time.
 He had hot sand in his shoes nonstop.
-Wearing socks with his water shoes would have helped a ton.
-And a “ton” seemed like the amount of sand collecting in my shoes.

 - Difficulty: Challenging